zach-morris/kodi_libretro_buildbot_game_addons/README.md

 Cloning:

 Since this repository is constantly automatically updating binaries, cloning can be problematic.
 Suggest you use the no_binary branch for any cloning or proposed code updates.
+The size of that branch is manageable since, as the name implies, there are no binaries included in it.

 Game Addon Status: